Disclosing and/or filing a complaint

 How to file a complaint

-If you wish to file a complaint, you have two options: non-investigative or investigative.
+If you wish to file a complaint, there are two pathways: non-investigative or investigative.

-No matter which complaint process you choose, Jade Lister (SVREDIC) can help support you through the entire process, including filling out forms.
-All complaints are submitted to the Vice-President, International and Student Affairs (VPISA).
+No matter which complaint process you choose, Jade Lister, SVR Consultant, can help support you through the entire process, including filling out forms.
+All complaints are submitted to the Director of Student Experience.

 Option 1: Non-investigative complaint

-Complainant (person filing the complaint) can request specific remedial or disciplinary measures without an investigation.
+A complainant (person filing the complaint) may request specific immediate measures be put in place prior to an investigation.

 Full details on non-investigative complaint